smashedr/carl-cogs/chatgraph/README.md

 # ChatGraph

-Generage Pie Graph of Messages in Current Channel.
+Generate Pie Graph of Messages in Current or Specified Channel.

 **API Required:** This cog _might_ require the Web API...